Nattaander/Stroop-for-Qualtrics/README.md

 - Separate the options from the top of the code into embedded data variables in Qualtrics that can be modified by an end-user
 - Add additional config options for button text, feedback messages, instructions text, post-trial practice feedback timing, etc
 - A Readthedocs.io page to explain the methods
-- Refactor the unpacking script & make it presentable
+- Refactor the unpacking script & make it presentable - maybe turn into a standalone exe which unpacks the data without the need for the user to have python installed
 - Consider an evaluation and publication to make it solidly "research quality"